donniebishop/website/content/blog/site-launch.md

 }
 {{< / highlight >}}

 With this, it's very easy to compose properties into elements on the page to get them to do exactly what I want.
-The only criticism I can come up with is that it can create some very long and unwieldy `class` strings on some elements like navigation menus and such.
-Still, I'm very happy ananke introduced me to this wonderful little CSS toolkit.
+The only criticism I can come up with is that it can create some very long and unwieldy *class* strings on some elements like navigation menus and such.

+I will say that the breakpoint system of *not-small*, *medium* and *large* was a little confusing at the beginning, but I'd like to believe it's more due to my inexperience with responsive design as a whole and not of Tachyons.
+Still, I'm very happy ananke introduced me to this wonderful little CSS toolkit, and I'll be using it for the foreseeable future.

 On the server side, Caddy is a great piece of code.
 I was exposed to Caddy by someone in IRC, and it's interested me for a very long time.
 The Caddyfile has a simple and readable configuration, supports SSL out of the box, and renews SSL certs automatically.
 This and the extensive plugins collection made Caddy a top choice for me, and I can say that my experience with it has been very nice.